A convolutional approach to bounding the number of polyominoes: Improving the bound of Barequet and Shalah

-One could also wish for beating the state-of-the-art bound $\lambda\le 4.5252$, which was proved using tens of trillions of twigs.
-It should be interesting and definitely making our approach a good proof-of-concept if we can still handle all recurrences manually.
-Note that when previous works reduced the bound from $4.649551$ to $4.5252$, the number of twigs increased \emph{from millions to tens of trillions} and we would say that we have reached the limit of possible improvement given the nowadays computing power.
+One could also wish for improving the state-of-the-art bound $\lambda\le 4.5252$, which was proved using tens of trillions of twigs.
+It would be interesting and would definitely make our approach a good proof-of-concept if we can still handle all recurrences manually.
+Note that when previous works reduced the bound from $4.649551$ to $4.5252$, the number of twigs increased \emph{from millions to tens of trillions} and we would say that we have reached the limit of possible improvement given the current computing power.
 Therefore, we shall also pay attention to how many more neighborhood types are to be considered in the new approach.
 In fact, there will be only a handful more, and the recurrences fit nicely in one page.

 In this section, we prove

 using some enhancements over the previous section.
 Before we even attempt to add more neighborhood types, we observe that we previously did not quite let the neighborhood types interact with each other a lot.
 In particular, we only tried to add cells that are adjacent to the marked cell.
 If we add more cells at a bit more distant positions, we can capture the nature of the square lattice better.